sanan244/Live-Fake-News-Prediction/README.md

 # Whats different?
 What makes this repository unique is that we scrape our own real time data to predict on our model.
 In order to do this I had to :
-1. accurately access links within the source website, then access links within that source
+1. accurately access the correct links within the source website, then collect data within those sub-links
 2. Preprocess all this data into a finalized dataset
 3. Test our already trained model on our real world data
 4. Finally, Verify and validate our results!